RePo: Resilient Model-Based Reinforcement Learning by Regularizing Posterior Predictability: Environment Details

 \paragraph{Realistic Maniskill} We evaluate the ability of \algname{} to learn across diverse scenarios on 3 manipulation tasks adapted from the ManiSkill 2 benchmark \cite{gu2023maniskill2}: \begin{itemize} \item \textbf{Push Cube}: the goal is to push a cube to reach a position on the floor. \item \textbf{Lift Cube}: the goal is to lift a cube above a certain height. \item \textbf{Turn Faucet}: the goal is to turn the faucet to a certain angle. \end{itemize} To simulate real-world scenarios, we replace the default background with realistic scenes from the Habitat Matterport dataset \citep{ramakrishnan2021hm3d}.
 We curate 90 different scenes and randomly load a new scene at the beginning of each episode.
 We use a time limit of 100 and an action repeat of 1.
 We evaluate all methods with 4 random seeds.

 \paragraph{Lazy TurtleBot} To evaluate \algname{}'s resilience against spurious variations in the real world, we furnish a room to mimic a typical household setup and train a TurtleBot to reach a certain goal location from egocentric observations (Fig. \ref{fig:environments}).
 We introduce spurious variations by placing two TVs playing random YouTube videos along the critical paths to the goal.
 The robot features a discrete action space with 4 actions: move forward, rotate left, rotate right, and no-op.
 To minimize algorithmic change, we convert the action space to a continuous 2D action space where the discrete actions correspond to $(1, 0), (0, 1), (-1, 0), (0, -1)$ respectively, and continuous actions are mapped back to the closest discrete actions in L2 distance.
+The reward is the negative distance to goal, where the robot's state is estimated using an overhead camera mounted on the ceiling.
 We apply a time limit of 100 and an action repeat of 1.
-At the start of training, we prefill the replay buffer with 5K offline transitions collected by selecting and reaching random goals using a state-based controller.
+At the start of training, we prefill the replay buffer with 5K offline transitions collected by sampling and reaching random goals using a state-based controller.
 This is followed by 10K steps of pure offline training.
-We then train each method online for 10K environment steps, using the state-based controller for automatic resetting.
-Due to time constraints, we evaluate each method with 2 seeds.
+We then train each method online for 10K environment steps, using the state-based controller for automatic resets.
+Due to time constraints, we evaluate each method for 2 seeds.